wp-plugins/shashin/readme.txt

 * Improved usability for the Shashin admin screens, with detailed examples of Shashin tags.
 * Align images and groups of thumbnails to the center
 * Specify an alternate image to use as a thumbnail - this is often useful for videos.
-* Includes the latest version of Highslide (4.1.4)
+* Updated to the latest version of Highslide (4.1.4)
+* Includes Russian and Dutch translations

 **Overview**

-Shashin has many features for displaying your Picasa photos in a variety of ways in your Wordpress posts and pages:
+Shashin has many features for displaying your Picasa photos and videos in your Wordpress posts and pages:

 * Show a gallery of your Picasa albums, and all the photos and videos in each album.
 * Show your photos and vidoes with your favorite image viewer.
 Highslide is included with Shashin, but you ay also use a different viewer of your choice.